 The front panel is really quite blank of any physical control features apart from the top half which has the LCD screen, the power button and the command dial which doubles up as the volume pot.
 The top panel of the M3 has the 3.5mm headphone jack and a tiny reset button (which I have yet to ever use!) and the bottom panel houses the rest of the key functions of the M3 namely the memory card slot, micro USB charge/DAC connection and two digital/line in and out 3.5mm inputs.
 The memory card slot, much like the FiiO and Ibasso DAPs is a single MicroSD slot capable officially of up to 64GB in FAT32 and exFAT format.
 The 3.5mm input to the far left can take a line in from another source as well as receive a SPDIF connection.
 Conversely the right hand side can output a line out or SPDIF connection to another source.

-The 3.5mm headphone jack is not the new ‘snap in’ type you get from FiiO on their X5 or Ibasso on the DX90 so headphones and earphones can be pulled out with relatively minimal pressure.
+The 3.5mm headphone jack is not the new ‘snap-in’ type you get from FiiO on their X5 or Ibasso on the DX90 so headphones and earphones can be pulled out with relatively minimal pressure.
 That is either a good thing or a bad thing depending on your point of view.
-A tight ‘snap in’ can lead to increased pressure on the stage chassis that can lead to some damage if not implemented well or excessive strain on your jack if you are pushing in a huge jack constantly but it does mean it will not fall out unintentionally.
-The M3 jack, whilst not a ‘snap in’ doesn’t fell like it will fall out at any time but it is something to be aware off.
+A tight ‘snap-in’ can lead to increased pressure on the stage chassis that can lead to some damage if not implemented well or excessive strain on your jack if you are pushing in a huge jack constantly but it does mean it will not fall out unintentionally.
+The M3 jack, whilst not a ‘snap-in’ doesn’t fell like it will fall out at any time but it is something to be aware of.
 It is a more traditional 3.5mm jack input you could say.

 The command dial